and one more thing....

 so i did the fasting thing today -- fast of gedaliah. supposed to commemorate the second temple time jewish political assasination which ultimately led to the exile of the Jewish people -- sound familiar?

-dr gillian mckeith and what she'd think of my attempts to gain spritiual relief through abstinention. picked her book up just now in england and despite hippy tendencies and over interest in enzymes and colonic irrigation looks promising. cant be more crazy than all other rumours circling the world. shock horror it seems theres more to nutrition than avoiding carbs
+anyway to keep it trivial and short sighted like most of day-to-day reality in israel i turn my thoughts to dr gillian mckeith and what she'd think of my attempts to gain spritiual relief through abstinention. picked her book up just now in england and despite hippy tendencies and over interest in enzymes and colonic irrigation looks promising. cant be more crazy than all other rumours circling the world. shock horror it seems theres more to nutrition than avoiding carbs

 not sure if i could do the whole thing but the quinnoa's on the boil as we speak